 The Piano Concerto No 2 in F Minor, Op.
 21, was composed by Chopin in 1829.
 Chopin wrote the piece before he had finished his formal education, at around 20 years of age.

 Chopin’s Piano Sonata No 3 in B Minor, Op.
 58, is the last of the composer’s piano sonatas.
 Completed in 1844 and dedicated to Countess Émilie de Perthuis, the work is considered to be one of Frédéric Chopin’s most difficult compositions, both technically and musically.

-Chopin’s 24 Preludes, Op.
+Chopin’s Prelude No 16 in B-Flat Minor, Presto con fuoco, is certainly the most difficult of the set.
+Chopin’s 24 Preludes Op.
 28, are a set of short pieces for the piano, one in each of the twenty-four keys, originally published in 1839.
-Frédéric Chopin wrote them between …

 Chopin’s Ballade No. 4 in F Minor, Op.
 52, was composed in 1842 in Paris and Nohant and revised in 1843.
 The work was dedicated to Baroness Rothschild, wife of Nathaniel de Rothschild.

 Mazurka in A Minor is the last one from Op 17, a set of four mazurkas composed by Frédéric Chopin between 1832 and 1833.
 It is a real masterpiece, in the form of a dance poem.
 Written in A minor, it is in 3/4 and is marked Lento, ma non troppo.